vsajip/sarge/docs/overview.rst

 Released: Not yet.

+- Added functionality under Windows to use PATH, PATHEXT and the registry to find appropriate commands.

 - Fixed issue #7: Corrected handling of whitespace and redirections.

 - Fixed issue #8: Added a missing import.

 - Added Travis integration.

-- Added encoding parameter to the ``Capture`` class.
+- Added encoding parameter to the ``Capture`` initializer.

-- Fixed bugs in Capture logic.
+- Fixed bugs in Capture logic so that iterating over captures is closer to ``subprocess`` behaviour.

 - Tests added to cover added functionality and reported issues.